hibbitts-design/hibbitts-design-org-blog/posts/2018-02-12-open-course-hub-now-includes-three-demo-sites/post.md

 * One unpublished top-level page ('Schedule')
 * One published but not visible page ('Mini Homepage') for embedding into LMS
 * One top-level modular collection page ('UX Techniques')
-* One modular custom content type page ('Web Pick of the Week')
+* One custom content type page for modular use  ('Web Pick of the Week')

 Explore an [intermediate example Open Course Hub site](http://demo.hibbittsdesign.org/grav-skeleton-course-hub-site-intermediate/) or [download a ready-to-run package](http://www.hibbittsdesign.org/blog/downloads/grav-skeleton-course-hub-site-intermediate.zip).